 A LED indicator D3 and its dropper resistor R6 are connected to Arduino’s digital pin 13.

 All of the components are of through-hole type and are mounted on a stripboard PCB.
-The following figures show the PCB layout of the Li-Ion charger.
-Please click on the respective image in order to see a larger version.
+The following figures show the PCB layout of the Li-Ion charger (click to enlarge).

-- The shunt resistors are raised by around 5mm from the PCB in order to assure adequate cooling.
+- The shunt resistors R8 and R9 are raised by around 5mm from the PCB in order to assure adequate cooling.

 - A series of holes has been drilled in the bottom of the enclosure in order to allow for a better air flow.